 Are there any contraindications to using Wellpride?

-No. Wellpride is a natural equine omega 3 supplement containing no preservatives.
+No. Wellpride is a natural omega 3 supplement which contains no preservatives.
 It can be used in conjunction with most other medications and supplements.

 Can you legally use Wellpride for race or competitive horses?

 You can absolutely store Wellpride in the refrigerator if you’d like.
 Keeping the container tightly closed in a cool place (out of direct sunlight), however, is normally enough to keep it fresh.

 Once opened and exposed to oxygen, finish your Wellpride bottle within 6 weeks for optimal freshness.

 As good as omega-3 fish oil is for your horse, it can provide similar benefits in dogs and other animals.
 However, you’ll want to adjust the dose accordingly.
 Learn more about appropriate dosing or speak with your veterinarian.